pitamash/ufanisi/README.md

  ## Track Shipment Response
  - Here is the response you get when you send a tracking request for a shipment.
- - You can use this method in your customer tracking interface to query directly from the api.
 ``` json
         {
         "status":1,// 1 for success 0 for failed;